canopas/serverless-php-example/README.md

      - Updated `LD_LIBRARY_PATH` in bootstrap, to point this extra-libraries in AWS lambda runtime.

 - #### src
-     - It contains root file for serving our php web applications.
+     - It contains `index.php` file for serving our php web applications.